 - Six glasses of 13% wine.

 Just like smoking, too much alcohol can also influence your physical appearance.
-Beer can lead to obesity and what it known as a ‘beer belly’, due to the high number of calories.
-The more that you drink, the more bloated your stomach and face will become.
+Drinking alcohol can lead to weight gain and what's known as a "beer belly" due to the high calorie content.
+The more you drink, the more bloated your stomach and face will become.
 Drinking too much can also lead to financial problems, with increasing taxes on alcoholic drinks.
 In fact, a recent study shows that the average UK household spends £17.60 on alcohol every week, adding up to £915 over the course of a year.

 Cutting down on the amount you drink can lead to so many healthy positives.
 This includes losing excess weight, having better long-term health and an improved relationship with your friends and family - not to mention the spare cash!

 Our first tip for healthy eyes is to have regular eye tests.
 These tests act as vital checks for the health of your eyes.
-Even if you don't require glasses it is important to have a check-up as they can detect disease such as glaucoma and cataracts, leading to better treatment outcomes.
+Even if you don't require glasses, it is important to have a check-up.
+Eye tests can detect serious conditions such as glaucoma and cataracts, leading to better treatment outcomes.
 Medical conditions such as diabetes and hypertension can also be detected through your eye test.

-The good news for those of you over the age of 60 is that you can have free NHS eye tests as often as you need them.
+The good news for those aged 60 or older is that you can have free NHS eye tests as often as you need them.
 Commonly, this will be every two years, but they may be more frequent if you have any problems.

 Alongside regular eye tests, you can protect your eyes by:

-- Wearing Sunglasses - Strong sunlight can damage your eyes, leading to cataracts.
-Ensure you wear sunglasses or contact lenses with a built-in UV filter during the summer months.
+- Wearing Sunglasses - Strong sunlight can damage your eyes, leading to issues down the line.
+Wear sunglasses or contact lenses with a built-in UV filter on sunny days.

 - Not Smoking - Smoking increases your risk of developing cataracts and age-related macular degeneration (AMD).

-- Sleeping Well - When you sleep, your eyes are continuously lubricated and irritants such as dust and smoke are cleared out.
+- Sleeping Well - When you sleep, your eyes are continuously hydrated and irritants such as dust and smoke are cleared out.

-- Eating Well – Vegetables and fruit will benefit your overall health and may help protect against some conditions such as cataracts and AMD.
+- Eating Well - Fruits and vegetables will benefit your overall health and may help protect against some conditions such as cataracts and AMD.

 - Using Good Lighting - To see well, your eyes need three times as much light when you're 60 as they did when you were 20.
 Increase the amount of daylight in your home and ensure that you have good electric lighting throughout.

 Just like your eyes, you may also begin having problems with your hearing as you get older.
-Losing your hearing is a natural part of the ageing process and you may begin to gradually notice the signs.
+Changes to your hearing are a natural part of the ageing process and you may begin to gradually notice the signs.
 This can include:

-- Having to turn the television volume up to hear your programme.
+- Needing to turn the television volume up.

 - Finding it difficult to hear others clearly, possibly misunderstanding what they are saying to you.